What nonprofits need to be organizationally healthy and increase their impact.

 Attendees will learn:

-**How to focus YOUR story when there are so many other worthy causes
+**How to focus YOUR story when there are so many other worthy causes.

-**The brain science behind why storytelling is so effective
+**The brain science behind why storytelling is so effective.

-**What messages and stories to share with stakeholders/donors NOW and later
+**What messages and stories to share with stakeholders/donors now AND later.

-**The role of storytelling in helping everyone get their needs met
+**The role of storytelling in helping everyone get their needs met.

-**Why stories must not just be compelling—but effective—and how to make them both
+**Why stories must not just be compelling—but effective—and how to make them both.

 The following workshops are offered from time-to-time, but all are available for personalized training for your team or your community.
 Please contact me for more information or to talk about scheduling a training, presentation or keynote.